chrisgrieser/obsidian-quadro/README.md

 ### Getting started

-> [!NOTE]
+#### Basics for academics new to Obsidian
+- You should familiarize yourself with [Markdown](https://help.obsidian.md/Getting+started/Glossary#Markdown), a simple standard for human-readable text files, such as `**bold text**` for **bold text**.
-> A "vault" is a local folder on your device that Obsidian uses as project
-> folder.
-Obsidian configurations are on a per-vault-basis, so you can have
-> separate configurations for your note-taking and for your data analysis.
+- A ["vault"](https://help.obsidian.md/Getting+started/Glossary#Vault) is a local folder on your device that Obsidian uses as project folder.
+Obsidian configurations are on a per-vault-basis, so you can have separate configurations for your note-taking and for your data analysis.

 #### Example vault for Quadro
 There is a [pre-configured example